Longbridge L O N G B R I D G E

 Bresca

 A cultural practice instituted in the early Enlightenment Era which is considered a core part of the education of young people, intented to improve both the skill of engaging in conversation with strangers, and of leading and speaking for larger groups.
+It has evolved into a complex skill and draws on the social and language abilities of the speaker.

-Before the Englightenment Era, bresca was recognised as the social practice of of stopping strangers when out and about and engaging them in a short, friendly conversation, akin to small-talk.
+Before the Englightenment Era, bresca was recognised as the social practice of stopping strangers when out and about and engaging them in a short, friendly conversation, akin to small-talk.
 This original conception of the practice is now considered old-fashioned.